How to Use a Microscope

 Do you need help learning how to effectively use a compound microscope?

-It’s not as complicated as it may look – in fact, we hope these instructions will help you quickly become comfortable and proficient at using your microscope!
+Believe it or not, but it’s not as complicated as it may look!
+We’re confident that these instructions will help you become comfortable and proficient with your microscope.

 How to Use Your Compound Microscope